-- Internal Audit the Treasurer of the Fire Authority has the responsibility for maintaining and reviewing the system of financial internal control.
+- · Internal Audit the Treasurer of the Fire Authority has the responsibility for maintaining and reviewing the system of financial internal control.
 In practice, the Fire Authority, and its External Auditor, actively use the assurance from the work of Internal Audit.
-In fulfilling this responsibility Internal Audit; - · Operates to CIPFA's Code of Internal Audit Practice and the Institute of Internal Auditors' Guidance and Code of Ethics. - · An Internal audit plan is formulated on a risk assessed basis on an annual basis. - Internal Audit reports from this plan are provided to the Director of Corporate Services and the Audit and Governance Committee. - · Annually the Head of Internal Audit at Hartlepool Borough Council provides an independent opinion on the adequacy and effectiveness of the system of internal financial control. - External Audit, as part of the Audit Completion Report, provide opinions on the corporate governance and performance management arrangements in place within the CFA are provided.
+In fulfilling this responsibility Internal Audit; - Operates to CIPFA's Code of Internal Audit Practice and the Institute of Internal Auditors' Guidance and Code of Ethics. - ' An Internal audit plan is formulated on a risk assessed basis on an annual basis - · Internal Audit reports from this plan are provided to the Assistant Chief Fire Officer Strategic Planning and Resources and the Audit and Governance Committee. - · Annually the Head of Internal Audit at Hartlepool Borough Council provides an independent opinion on the adequacy and effectiveness of the system of internal financial control.

+• External Audit, as part of their Audit Completion Report, provide opinions on the corporate governance and performance management arrangements in place within the CFA.
 External audit also expresses an opinion on the adequacy of Internal Audit work during the year.